 “A Blustery Rescue” is a side-scrolling game that sees you and Pooh tied to a balloon.
 As you fly, the breezy day turns into a hurricane, or at least bad enough that every beehive and tree in the neighbourhood comes flying at you.
 You wouldn’t believe how many beehives KH2 throws at you.
 It doesn’t make any sense, and it’s as though the develolpers thought “bees” were the Wood’s only notable feature.
 It is possible to flanderize a location?

 Your objective if you’re going for score is to bust up the debris and earn hunny (points).
 Sora attacks with a spin attack that covers him from all angles, but if he is hit, Pooh will fly off and you’ll have to collect him with triangle in order to collect any further hunny.
 Along the way, you’ll often encounter pockets of visible wind among the debris.
-By moving to these locations and hitting Triangle, they work like something of a bomb, clearing the area immediately around the vortex.
+By moving to these locations and hitting Triangle, they work like something of a bomb from an arcade shooter, clearing the area immediately around the vortex.

 Even after you rescue Piglet in the mini-game, it seems you still haven’t rescued Piglet!
 I mean it just how I said, and it’s completely surreal.
 KH2 has put him up in a tree as though the mini-game never took place!
 I can’t imagine the game was a later addition to a later draft, given that it’s 100 Acre Wood and the mini-games are a part of the experience!
 Did a designer really order the mini-game team to do one thing and then order the cutscene team to undo that work?